phnmnl/container-midcor/README.md

 ## Installation

- # 1) As independent program.
+- 1) As independent program.
 MIDcor itself does not require installation.
 Standing in the MIDcor directory enter in R environment with the command:

 '''  R '''

-  # read the necessary functions:
+ read the necessary functions:

-'''
-source("lib.R")

-source("midcor.R")
-'''
+''' source("lib.R")

+source("midcor.R")'''

-     # 2) Docker image.
-To create the Docker container: i) go to the directory where the dockerfile is;
+- 2) Docker image.
+To create the Docker container:
+        - go to the directory where the dockerfile is;
-              ii) create container from dockerfile:
+        - create container from dockerfile:
-'''
-sudo docker build -t midcor:0.1 .
+''' sudo docker build -t midcor:0.1 . '''
-'''

 ## Usage Instructions

- # To run MIDcor independently: standing in the MIDcor directory inside R environment, after reading the sources execute the command:
+  To run MIDcor independently: standing in the MIDcor directory inside R environment, after reading the sources execute the command:

  ''' run_midcor("input_file","output_file")  '''

- # here input file should be in Metabolights format, as is shown in the screenshot
+ here input file should be in Metabolights format, as is shown in the screenshot

- # To run MIDcor as a docker image, execute
+ To run MIDcor as a docker image, execute

  '''  sudo docker run -i -t -v $PWD:/data midcor:0.1 -i /data/input.csv -o /data/output.csv '''

- # An example of input file is provided as "outin.csv"
+ An example of input file is provided as "outin.csv"

 ## Publications
 - “MIDcor”, an R-program for deciphering mass interferences in mass spectra of metabolites enriched in stable isotopes.
 Submitted to BMC bioinformatics.